batako/react-native-skia-sprite/docs/editor_api.md

 ## useEditorIntegration hook

-`useEditorIntegration` ties `useSpriteEditor` state to a `SpriteAnimator` instance.
+`useEditorIntegration` ties `useSpriteEditor` state to an animation preview.
+Historically this targeted the `SpriteAnimator` component, but you can feed the returned `runtimeData` into `AnimatedSprite2D` as well.
 It exposes imperative handlers (play/pause/seek), playback speed, selected animations, and refs so that your preview widgets stay synchronized with the editor state.

 ```tsx
 import {